yusuke-dna/cadnano-tools/README.md

 - `-limit [number]`: 5000 by default.
 Limiter to prevent combinatorial explosion.
 The threshold to apply pruning filter (below) breaking pattern variation.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
 - `-filter [number]`: 100 by default.
 Filter to prevent combinatorial explosion.
 The pattern exceeding threshold (above) will be pruned to this number.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
 - `-distance [number]`: 3 by default.
 Distance from 5-/3-end of staple and staple crossover (not considering scaffold crossover).
+- `-extension [number]`: 0 by default.
+Specified number of ssDNA (^) is added to the white staples.
+This is useful to introduce modifications to the DNA nanostructure.

 ### Staple Optimisation Workflow Semi-Autobreak